-During the ageing process 5-20% of a wine barrel's volume is lost each year due to evaporation.
+During the ageing process 5%-20% of a wine barrel's volume is lost each year due to evaporation.
 This creates a problem for winemakers, because the empty space resulting from evaporation (a.k.a. ullage, or headspace) facilitates the growth of bacteria which can spoil the wine.
 If you have ever tasted a 5 day-old open bottle of wine, you know the effect that this has on the wine.

 To solve this problem, wineries regularly top up ageing wine barrels with additional wine, thus removing the headspace.
-They also take sample of wine for lab analysis, and will regularly add sulfites to barrels as a preservative, to protect wine from spoilage.
-Unfortunately, for commercial-scale wineries with thousands of barrels, these routine "barrel work" tasks require significant resources to execute, incur high costs, and still leave plenty of room for the wine quality to be compromised.
+They also take sample of wine for lab analysis, and will regularly add sulfites to barrels as a preservative to protect the wine from spoilage.
+Unfortunately, for commercial-scale wineries with thousands of barrels in their cellars, these routine "barrel work" tasks require significant resources to execute, incur high costs, and still leave plenty of room for the wine quality to be compromised.

 The BarrelWise Solution

-BarrelWise has developed equipment that addresses these challenges by delivering operational efficiency, quality consistency, and data-driven insights to winemakers that enable wineries to create better a product while reducing the costs.
-The company is currently part of the Hatch accelerator programme at the University of British Columbia in Vancouver, Canada, and has the support of seasoned business advisors with a breadth of experience in agriculture, industrial design and entrepreneurship.
+BarrelWise has developed equipment that addresses these challenges by delivering operational efficiency, quality consistency, and data-driven insights to winemakers, enabling wineries to create a better product while reducing the costs.
+The company is currently part of the Hatch accelerator program at the University of British Columbia in Vancouver, Canada, and has the support of seasoned business advisors with a breadth of experience in agriculture, industrial design and entrepreneurship.